COVID-19 Update: the Havasupai Tribal Council has closed Havasu Falls to tourism for the 2022 season. Existing reservations are moved forward to 2023.

 The prices for the Havasupai falls hike for 3 Night / 4 Day are $300 during the weekdays and $375 during weekends per person.
 There is only one name on the reservation, and that person must be present at the time you check in.
 Make sure to bring your photo ID and the credit card you used to buy the tickets.

-Havasupai Reservations begin at February 1, 2020 at 8:00 AM Arizona Time and they sell out for the whole season within hours of reservations going on sale.
+Havasupai Reservations are estimated to begin at February 1, 2022 at 8:00 AM Arizona Time and they sell out for the whole season within hours of reservations going on sale.
 So make sure to visit the Official Havasupai website for all the details and try calling the tourist office to ask about potential cancellations.

-ALL 2020 Campground Reservations will be for 3 Nights / 4 Days!
+As of 2020 all Campground Reservations will be for 3 Nights / 4 Days!

 - $100 per person per weekday night